Native Hawaiians flock to Las Vegas for affordable living

 “I was so busy working, trying to make ends meet,” he said.
 “We never took our kids out to the beach.
 We didn’t go hiking.”

 It’s increasingly common for Hawaii residents to be priced out of the Aloha State, where the median price for a single-family home topped $900,000 during the pandemic.
-On Oahu, the median price is more than $1 million.
+On Oahu, the most populous island, the median price is more than $1 million.

 Many residents work in low-wage service jobs, and the financial strain is especially significant for Hawaii’s Indigenous people.
-A state analysis published last year showed that a single person working 40 hours a week would need to earn $18 an hour to pay for housing and other necessities in Hawaii, but the state minimum wage is currently $12 an hour.
+A state analysis published in 2022 showed that a single person working 40 hours a week would need to earn $18 an hour to pay for housing and other necessities in Hawaii, but the state minimum wage is currently $12 an hour.

 Many, like the Purdys, have headed to Las Vegas.